Riley Greene Preview, Player Props: Tigers vs. Cubs

 - The Cubs pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs have a 4.24 team ERA that ranks 16th across all league pitching staffs.
+- The Cubs have the 17th-ranked team ERA among all MLB pitching staffs (4.27).

-- The Cubs surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Cubs pitchers combine to allow 140 home runs (1.1 per game), the eighth-fewest in the league.

-- The lefty last appeared in relief on Friday, when he tossed one scoreless inning against the Kansas City Royals without surrendering a hit.
+- His most recent appearance came on Friday against the Kansas City Royals, when the righty went six innings, surrendering two earned runs while giving up six hits.

-- The 34-year-old has a 5.15 ERA and 8.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .265 to his opponents.
+- The 31-year-old has an ERA of 5.56, with 7.7 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.